marcinwiacek/pl1/readme.md

     * Macbook Air M1 has got PWM (hardware screen blinking), in the same time Macbook Air M2 is faster, but better speed in many scenarios is achieved with bigger power limits
     * you don't have Macbooks working 30h or more on the battery, because it's not required in mainstream
-    * planned obsolescence (please look on Rossmann channel in the Youtube)
+    * planned obsolescence (please look on [Louis Rossmann channel in the Youtube](https://m.youtube.com/@rossmanngroup))

 3. Risc-V - possible future, but please have in mind:

-    * it will need years, before chips will be so good like ARM (and companies will just try to make business on it in every possible aspect - see price of first world Risc-V laptop)
+    * it will need years, before chips will be so good like ARM (and companies will try to make business on it in every possible aspect - see price of first world Risc-V Alibaba Roma laptop)
-    * Risc-V will be concentrated on different classes of devices - once again, when something is for everything can be not so good like specialized solution (I don't like having M, S and U modes, removing N extension and some others)
+    * Risc-V will be concentrated on different classes of devices - something is for everything can be not so good like specialized solution (I don't like having M, S and U modes, removing N extension and some others)
     * different chips will be not compatible with each other (it's because standard allows for implementing